kevinJ045/lulu/docs/docs.md

 ### `cfg!`
 > Transforming Macro

-This macro is like compiling a portion of code condiionally, for example if you would like to have a portion of code run only on linux or only on windows:
+This macro is like compiling a portion of code conditionally, for example if you would like to have a portion of code run only on linux or only on windows:

 **OS**:
 ```lua